Actually, snacking can be healthy, as long as you choose wisely.

-"It keeps blood sugar stable" and keeps you from getting too hungry between meals, says Debra Waterhouse, MPH, RD, author of Outsmarting the Mother-Daughter Food Trap.
+"It keeps blood sugar stable" and keeps you from getting too hungry between meals, says Debra Waterhouse, RD, author of Outsmarting the Mother-Daughter Food Trap.

 2. Finish everything on your plate.

-"I'm constantly telling my patients, 'You don't have to join the Clean Plate Club,'" Brown-Riggs says.
-"It's fine to leave a little food over and not eat mindlessly.
-Get in tune with your body to know when you've had enough."
+"It's fine to leave a little food," Brown-Riggs says.
+"Get in tune with your body to know when you've had enough."

 Update: As you're eating, notice how you're feeling.
 Are you full?
 Are you eating just because there is still food on your plate?
 Be particularly careful when you're eating out -- the food is appealing, the plates are huge, and you may want to eat it all because you paid for it.
 "If there are large portions, ask for half now and have them box the other half," Brown-Riggs says.